artaylor2/CS151-Final-Project-Team-2/README.md

 git clone https://github.com/godotengine/godot.git
 ```
 ### Installation:
-1. Copy the contents of the 'modules' folder in the RfRancher project in to, './modules/' folder of the cloned Godot 3.3 source code repository
+1. Copy the contents of the 'modules' folder in the RfRancher project repository in to, './modules' folder of the cloned Godot 3.3 source code repository
 2. Navigate to the root folder of the Godot 3.3 source code repository, and open a terminal window.
-3. Input ``` scons -j4 -platform=x11 ``` to run the SCons build tool and compile the engine using the custom RFRancher module
+3. Input ``` scons -j4 -platform=x11 ``` to run the SCons build tool in the source root folder and compile the engine while including the custom RFRancher module and libiw libraries.
 4. Navigate to the './bin' folder Godot 3.3 source code repository and run the file named, 'godot.x11.tools.64'.
+This is the extended Godot editor.
 5. Select the 'Import' button on the right side of the editor, and navigate to the root directory of the RFRancher repository.
-Select the "project.godot" file to load the project profile and open the game in the editor.
+Select the 'project.godot' file to load the project profile and open the game in the editor.
+6. Press the 'Play' button in the upper right hand corner of the editor to run the game in debug mode.
 ## **Contribution:**
 At this time, Rf Rancher is not being developed further by our small group of three.
 However, if you would like to get in contact with us for any reason, we are available via the Email addresses below:
 - Alix Taylor - artaylor2@students.nic.edu